Separate public and private members

 It's a matter of some debate, however, which should come first.

-- it agrees with Steve McConnell's Fundamental Theorem of Formatting : "good visual layout shows the logical structure of a program".
-Here, placing public members first puts a clear visual emphasis on the exported API, and relegates implementation details to the bottom
+- it agrees with Steve McConnell's Fundamental Theorem of Formatting: "good visual layout shows the logical structure of a program".
+Here, placing public members first puts a clear visual emphass on the exported API, and relegates implementation details to the bottom.

-- Joshua Bloch has stated that the Oracle coding conventions are not used or maintained by Sun/Oracle, and shouldn't be taken too seriously
+- Joshua Bloch once stated that the Oracle coding conventions are not used or maintained by Oracle, and shouldn't be taken too seriously.

 See Also :